 The Sandpiper Resort also has its own full-service Pro Shop.
 Here guests can purchase golf gear, or use the shower and locker facilities.

-Golfers can also download the Sandpiper Resort Golf Course app.
+Golfers can also download the Sandpiper Golf Course app.
 The app enables golfers to book tee times, see details about the course, score their game and more.

 Click Sandpiper Resort Golf Course for the golf course’s official website.